Facebook Security Settings Access Code shows you how to retrieve your security code to access your account, save your browser session and more.

 Step 5 ) The Login Alert gives you some information of what has happened recently in your account.
 You have the option to either Manage Alerts or simply Go to News Feed.

-Facebook has done a great job implementing this security feature for your account.
+I hope the information above helps you.
+As you can see Facebook has done a great job implementing this security feature for your account.

 Click on the following URL Facebook Privacy Shortcuts to learn more.